smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 11. Switch to the Azure Portal, From the navigation menu select **Replica Sets** under **Workloads**.
 From this view, you will see a new replica set for the web, which may still be in the process of deploying (as shown below) or already fully deployed.

-     >**Note: If you are not getting new replica set for the web as expected, it's an temporary issue and you can continue with the next step.**
+     >**Note: If you are not getting new replica set for the web as expected, it's an temporary issue and you can continue with the next step.
+There will be no effect on the steps due to this.**

     ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/2021-03-26-18-25-30.png "Pod deployment is in progress")